 Keep in mind English is not my first language and you probably notice the mistakes I make.
 This did not stop me from sharing my views.

 The first few emails were about technical suggestions like noise issues, breathing and background sounds.
 As I gained confidence I started making suggestions on the conceptual ideas in the episode.
-My intent was always sincerely about making the partners look good.
+My intent was always sincerely about making the partners look good and giving our members as much value as possible.
 Even when they disagreed I still went ahead and made edits.

 As they found my ideas useful they started asking for my help to review their plans for future programs.
 And I would give thoughtful suggestions even if it meant we had to delay something.
 And we delayed many things since I would not rush my suggestions just to meet a deadline.
 This definitely caused some friction internally.